BetyStr/bp/README.md

       can be **occupied by a piece of the opposite color**.
         - Class `Diagonal` has two attributes.
-            - The first argument represents the length of a maximal possible move of the piece (for  example, Chess King can only move by one square) with default value size of the board.
+            - The first argument represents the length of a maximal possible move of the piece (for  example, Chess King can only move by one square) with the default value size of the board.
             - The second argument represents if the piece can move only forward with the default value false.
             - Do not forget to create constructors.
-                - First constructor without parameters.
+                - Add the first constructor without parameters.
-                - The second constructor takes an integer representing the length of the step.
+                - Add a second constructor, that takes an integer representing the length of the step.
-                - The third constructor takes an integer representing the length of the step and a boolean representing if a piece can move only forward.
+                - Add a third constructor, that takes an integer representing the length of the step and a boolean representing if a piece can move only forward.
             - Method `getAllowedMoves` returns all possible positions for the piece at a given `position` in a given `game`.
               You can use the pre-prepared static method `getDiagonalShift` from interface `Move`.